michaelkrmandal/Everest-Ecommerce-Sales-Dashboard/README.md

 # Everest-Ecommerce-Sales-Dashboard
 This project includes the creation of interactive dashboard to track and analyze online sales data.
 It used complex parameters to drill down in worksheet and customization using filters and slicers.
-It created connections, join new tables, calculations to manipulate data and enable user driven parameters for visualizations.
+It created connections, join new tables, calculations to manipulate data and enable user driven parameters for visualizations with the help of Power BI.